kkps-d/button-board/README.md

 <u>**Note: Look into the compound component pattern in the react course.
 This may be useful in the future**</u>

+## Immediate developer tasks

+- [x] Test for all sizes of grid
+- [x] Update components to support moving GRID_SIZE into context

 ## In development

-- [ ] Move more hard coded Board stuff into BoardContext
 - [ ] Add haptics to component
-- [ ] Add board page switching
+- [ ] Create an out-of-box experience
 - [ ] Reconfigure Vite to output to multiple files for client web interface and server web interface
-- [ ] Add edit mode
 - [ ] Start prelim work on backend
-- [ ] Create an out-of-box experience

-## Developer tasks

-- [ ] Test for all sizes of grid
-- [ ] Update components to support moving GRID_SIZE into context
+- [x] Add board page switching
+- [x] Add edit mode
+- [x] Move more hard coded Board stuff into BoardContext

 # Minimum Viable Product